aviharos/oee/README.md

 The OEE microservice does not support different CycleTimes for different Workstations.

-Currently, the microservice is not intended to be fully automatic.
-Whenever a new operation is started, human intervention is needed.
-A human must update a few attributes as outlined below.

 ## Usage
 The microservice is designed to run inside a docker-compose project.
 See a minimal [docker-compose.yml](docker-compose.yml) file.
 The Robo4Toys TTE's project solution repository, MOMAMS also provides a more compley [docker-compose.yml](https://github.com/aviharos/momams/blob/main/docker-compose.yml) file.
 However, since the microservice does not depend on any microservice besides the Orion Context Broker, Cygnus, MongoDB and PostgreSQL; it can be used without the Robo4Toys TTE's other microservices.